-"Notwithstanding the provisions of Section 11753, any pupil who is required to take, during the regular school day, medication prescribed for him by a physician, may be assisted by the school nurse or other designated school personnel if the school (1) a written statement from such physician detailing the method, amount and by which such medication is to be taken, and (2) a written statement from the guardian of the pupil indicating the desire that the school assist the pupil in the matters set forth in the physician's statement."
+"Notwithstanding the provisions of Section 11753, any pupil who is required to take, during the regular school day, medication prescribed for him by a physician, may be assisted by the school nurse or other designated school personnel if the school (1) a written statement from such physician detailing the method, amount and by which such medication is to be taken, and (2) a written statement from the guardian of the pupil indicating the desire that the school assist the pupil in the guardian of the pupil indicating the desire that the school assist the pupil in the matters set forth in the physician's statement."
 (California Health Code).